Mizen Head

-Mizen Head (Carn Uí Néid) is traditionally regarded as the most southerly point of mainland Ireland.
+Mizen Head (Carn Uí Néid) is traditionally regarded as the most southerly point of mainland Ireland although Brow Head is the actual southernmost point.
 It is at the end of the Mizen Peninsula in the district of Carbery in County Cork.

 Geography

 Mizen Head is one of the extreme points of the island of Ireland and is a major tourist attraction, noted for its dramatic cliff scenery.
 One of the main transatlantic shipping routes passes close by to the south, and Mizen Head was, for many seafarers, the first (or last) sight of Europe.

 The tip of the peninsula is almost an island, cut off by a deep chasm, now spanned by a bridge; this gives access to an old signal station, a weather station, and a lighthouse.
 The signal station, once permanently staffed, is now a museum housing displays relating to the site's strategic significance for transatlantic shipping and communications, including the pioneering efforts of Guglielmo Marconi.
 The "99 steps" which formed part of the original access route have been supplemented by a series of paths and viewing platforms, and a full range of visitor facilities is available at the entrance to the site.
 The villages of Ballydehob, Crookhaven, Goleen, and Schull are located on the peninsula to the east.

 Nearby Brow Head, also on the Mizen Peninsula and a short distance to the east, is several metres further south than Mizen Head.
 Nevertheless, geography books have long measured the length of Ireland, diagonally northeast-to-southwest, as "from Fair Head to Mizen Head" or north-to-south "from Malin Head to Mizen Head".